 So we know about the damage comparison can do to us as believers, but how do you stop comparing yourself to others and keep yourself out of the comparison trap?

-Stop Falling Into the Comparison Trap – You are Chosen For This Place
+What Does the Bible Say About Comparison? – You are Chosen For This Place

 What are some ways you have struggled with comparison and how you stop comparing yourself to others?
 Have you found ways to stop the comparison trap?
 Share in the comments!